 12. How much experience does the ICU staff have with CDH patients?
-Do you have designated staff that oversee your CDH patients or do all of your ICU staff care for CDH patients?
-Like many unique congenital abnormalities, care from staff-persons who are familiar with CDH and who regularly care for CDH patients will be beneficial for your baby.
+Do you have designated staff that oversees your CDH patients or do all of your ICU staff care for CDH patients?
+(Like many unique congenital abnormalities, care from staff persons who are familiar with CDH and who regularly care for CDH patients will be beneficial for your baby.)

 18. Can I have my baby vaginally or do you recommend C-section?

 19. Will my baby be delivered in the same facility that the NICU is located in, or will he/she have to be transferred to a different facility?
 (CDH babies can be very unstable at birth.
 The stress of transportation can worsen the condition of a newborn CDH baby.
 Some birth facilities/hospitals will not transport to the children’s hospital until the baby is “stable.”)

 20. Does anyone in your hospital do any CDH research?